iamYole/DIO-DevOps-Projects/Project 25 - Container Orchestration with Kuburnetes Part 2/README.md

   ![alt text](Images/Img_10.png)

-- We can also create a pod for the tooling application using the docker image created in the [PROJECT]().
+- We can also create a pod for the tooling application using the docker image created in the [Docker](https://github.com/iamYole/DIO-DevOps-Projects/blob/main/Project%2019%20-%20Containerization/README.md).
 - Create a file called `tooling-pod.yaml` with the code below

   > ```yaml